CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ## Rename `highway` and `btwn`
 These two column names are first used because that's how the table provided names them.
 I personally also find it really confusing as the term `highway` here simply means the street where the bylaw is applied to whereas the term `btwn` means the other two streets that intersect with the street where the bylaw is applied aka the start and end point of the street.
 Given that these two variables or even certain variation of them are used throughout the whole text_to_centreline function, it can be pretty taxing to rename all of them to sth more sensible.

+## Reset ramps speed limit
+The speed limit on the ramps is currently assumed to be the same as that on the expressways which is not realistic.
+The ramps can be found by filtering the category in the table `gis.centreline` whereas the speed limit can be found by Googling.

+## Use directional centrelines
+Current process uses routing with the network being `gis.centreline_routing_undirected_lfname` which contains undirectional centrelines.
+This can be a problem because for streets with median, only a single path is routed with the current process which is taking the shortest path that matches the street names.
+Note that by implementing this, solving this [outstanding issue](#direction-stated-on-bylaws-is-not-taken-into-account) will be substantially easier.

 # Outstanding Work